Few snags for Election Day voting amid scrutiny on process

 Republican lawmakers have said the changes were needed to improve security and public confidence after the 2020 presidential election.
 They acted as former President Donald Trump continued his false claims that the election was stolen despite no evidence of widespread fraud.

 The claims have also decreased public trust and faith in election officials, who have been the target of threats and harassment.
-Last week, election officials of both parties testifiedbefore Congress about the threats they have received and called for more protections for election workers.
+Last week, election officials of both parties testified before Congress about the threats they and their families have received and called for more protections for election workers.

 There were no reports of serious or widespread problems in the two states with the highest-profile races.
-In Virginia, after reports surfaced of voters complaining about being told to wear a mask, state election officials sent an email reminding local election officials that poll workers cannot refuse entry to voters who decline to wear a mask.
+In Virginia, after reports surfaced of voters complaining about being told to wear a mask, Virginia Department of Elections Commissioner Chris Piper sent an email reminding local elections officials that poll workers cannot refuse entry to voters who decline to wear a mask.

-Various hotlines staffed by voting rights groups were available to assist voters who had questions or encountered problems.
+Various hotlines staffed by voting rights groups were available to assist voters who had questions or encountered problems at the polls or with their mail ballots.
 Damon Hewitt, whose group the Lawyers’ Committee for Civil Rights Under Law leads the effort, said Tuesday’s elections presented an important test.

 “It’s a test of voters to run the gauntlet, to figure out these new rules and restrictions,” Hewitt said.
 “And frankly, it’s also a test of our democracy: How strong can it be, and are we willing to tolerate these efforts to make it harder for people to vote?”